Guam Constitutional Convention of 1977: Delegates elected

-Proceedings of the Guam Constitutional Convention of 1977
+Proceedings

 The convention was convened on May 4, 1977, by Speaker Joseph F. Ada.
 Members of the Convention selected Carl T.C.
-Gutierrez to act as Chairman of the convention.
+Gutierrez to act as chairman of the convention.
 On December 15, 1977, the delegates signed the draft constitution.

-Referendum on the Draft Constitution
+Referendum on the draft constitution

-Following the approval of the draft Constitution by President Jimmy Carter and the U.S. Congress, Senator Carmen A. Kasperbauer introduced Guam Public Law 15–23, which postponed the referendum on the draft Constitution until August 4, 1979.
+Following the approval of the draft constitution by President Jimmy Carter and the U.S. Congress, Senator Carmen A. Kasperbauer introduced Guam Public Law 15–23, which postponed the referendum on the draft Constitution until August 4, 1979.

 Eighty-two percent of those who voted in the 1979 referendum voted to reject the constitution.